Juana Alicia: The Spiral Voice: Codex Estánfor Juana Alicia's New Murals at Stanford

 In 2007, Stanford's Centro Chicano wrote to Juana Alicia, offering a new commission for the Centro.
-Since a mural that she had created with the Yo Puedo Program during the mig-eighties had been destroyed during a renovation.
+Since a mural that she had created with the Yo Puedo Program during the mid-eighties had been destroyed during a renovation.
 The Centro requested that she create a new work of art in its place.
-After touring the site, Juana Alicia drew up several proposals for th exterior and interior walls.
+After touring the site, Juana Alicia drew up several proposals for the exterior and interior walls.
 She proposed an exterior mural that resembled her work she had recently created for the University of California, San Francisco (UCSF) Medical Center in San Francisco and in Mexico at the Universidad Tecnológica Metropolitana (UTM).

 She began the process by creating new murals for the Centro Chicano.
 The theme of the murals depicted the legacy of Latin American and Indigenous literature.
 The working title for the piece is Ojas de nuestro legado/Pages from Our Legacies, a play on the words pages of a book and the ojas or pencas del nopal.